the-imp0ster/larmf-api-v2/README.md

 - Retrieve metadata for a specific LARMF character by its edition number.
 - Generate detailed physical descriptions of LARMF characters for creative uses such as for use in generating images.

-## Getting Started

-Clone the repo and install the dependencies:

 ### Installation